const std = @import("std");

 compiler will search for a Zig module named build.zig

 inside your current directory, which should be your build script, containing the necessary code to compile and build your project.
-If the compiler do find this build.zig
+If the compiler does find this build.zig

 file in your directory, then, the compiler will essentially execute a zig run